shamim-akhtar/cpf-sim/README.md

 # CPF Simulator

-A responsive web-based CPF Simulator designed to calculate projected CPF balances based on user inputs.
+A responsive web-based CPF Simulator was designed to calculate projected CPF balances based on user inputs.
 Built using HTML, JavaScript, Bootstrap, and Chart.js.

 >[!IMPORTANT]
 >Important Note**